ALL PERMIT SALES HAVE BEEN TEMPORARILY SUSPENDED DUE TO PARK HITTING CAPACITY

 - What penalties apply?
 Penalties of $220 will apply for vehicles not displaying a current permit sticker, driving contrary to the regulations, driving in an area from which vehicles are excluded, breaking NSW road rules including driving in a dangerous manner, damaging native vegetation and illegal dumping.

 - Who can enforce these laws?
-BWSP Trust rangers, Roads & Maritime Services, Police
+BWSP Land Manager Board (LMB) Rangers, Roads & Maritime Services and Police

 - What is the process for getting a permit?

 - Can motor bikes and quads get a permit?
-No. Motor bikes and unregistered vehicles have never been allowed in the State Park and riders will be issues with an on the spot fine.
+No. Motor bikes and unregistered vehicles are not allowed in the State Park and riders will be issues with an on the spot fine.